-The following list identifies important Remedial Action Scheme (RAS) information for each new or functionally modified RAS that the RAS-entity must document and provide to the reviewing Reliability Coordinator(s) (RC).
-If an item on this list does not apply to a specific RAS, a response of "Not Applicable" for that item is appropriate.
-When RAS are submitted for functional modification review and approval, only the proposed modifications to that RAS require review; however, the RAS-entity must provide a summary of the existing functionality.
-The RC may request additional information on any aspect of the RAS as well as any reliability issue related to the RAS.
-Additional entities (without decision authority) may be part of the RAS review process at the request of the RC.
+The following list shows important RAS information for each new or functionally modified RAS, which the RAS entity must document and provide to the RC for review.
+If an item on this list does not apply to a specific RAS, a response of "not applicable" for that item is appropriate.
+When RAS are submitted for functional modification review and approval, only the proposed changes to that RAS need review; however, the RAS entity must give a summary of the existing functionality.
+The RC may request more information on any part of the RAS as well as any reliability issue related to the RAS.
+More entities, without decision authority, may be part of the RAS review process at the request of the RC.